ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Additional files
 ================

-The example files can be downloaded using these links:
+The example files can be downloaded using this link:

 * Original :download:`gui_app.py <gui_app.py>` script